 Support and challenge Our academy committee has a meaningful role in supporting and challenging the headteacher in order to ensure pupils receive a high quality education.
 We are clear about the extent of our support and challenge role both within the school and the trust and we are involved in the headteacher's performance review.
 We are generally clear about the extent of our role but it is more about supporting than challenging and only within the school and not within the trust.
 We do not understand our support and challenge role and we are unsure how to get it clarified.
-Engaging with stakeholders Our academy committee knows its school and community, engages with stakeholders and shares their views with the trust.
-We know our school well, actively engage with stakeholders and ensure their views are shared with the trust.
+Engaging with stakeholders Our academy committee knows its school and community, We know our school well, actively engage with stakeholders and ensure their views are shared with the trust. engages with stakeholders and shares their views with the trust.
 Some of us know the school and like going to events but systematic engagement with stakeholders is largely via the school's leaders.
 We find it hard to find time to get to know the school well and rely on the headteacher to report what stakeholders think.